Sunday, November 11. 2012

 Haas wants to reduce wars of choice, like the war in Libya.
 He also blames Obama for turning the war of necessity in Afghanistan into a war of choice, because of targeting the Taliban rather than Al Qaeda.
 I understand the logic, but wasn't President Bush going after the Taliban as well?

-Continue reading "Our Wars of Choice Harm our Interests"
+Continue reading "Our Wars of Choice Harm our Interests""German Soldiers Can't Shoot"

 The Daily Beast published the article German Soldiers Can't Shoot by German journalist Stefan Theil about "Leaked reports question the competence of the German army, which has thousands of troops serving in Afghanistan":